Meet the Artists

-Much of her time is focused on creating line drawings that capture the pure line of the three-dimensional body along with her love and respect of the female form.
-In addition to her art, she pursues many other life-long passions including music, teaching and healing.
+A multi-media artist for over 30 years, much of LauRha’s time is focused on creating line drawings that capture the pure line of the three-dimensional body along with her love and respect of the female form.

-Recipient of several awards in national and international shows, Gorman is represented in the permanent art collection of the International Space Hall of Fame, the Atomic Testing Museum in Las Vegas, Nevada and the Museum of Nuclear History and Science in Albuquerque, New Mexico.
-Gorman was also nominated for the Governor’s Award of Achievement and Excellence in Fine Art for the State of New Mexico.
+Recipient of several awards in national and international shows, JA is represented in many permanent art collections, including the International Space Hall of Fame and the Atomic Testing Museum in Las Vegas.

-Dorit Herlinger possesses an inspiration that stems from childhood memories of the ancient City of Jerusalem, her travels around the world, and her daily life in the majestic Arizona Desert.
+Inspired by childhood memories of the ancient City of Jerusalem, her travels around the world, and her daily life in the majestic Arizona Desert, Dorit’s jewelry is classic, timeless, and elegant in style.

 Michael Chesley Johnson

-One of the country’s top plein air painters, Michael Chesley Johnson paints primarily outdoors, choosing locations from the American Southwest, Downeast Maine and the Canadian Maritime, and has been invited repeatedly to the Sedona Plein Air Festival.
+One of the country’s top plein air painters, Michael paints primarily outdoors—choosing locations from the American Southwest, Downeast Maine, and the Canadian Maritimes—and is the author of several books.

-Plein Air painting has been one of Syri’s interests for the last several years.
-Recreating the mass, the unusual multi-colors of the red rocks in Sedona, the play of light, shadows and bold compositions on canvas have been her challenge, but are all integral parts of her designs.
-Painting and sculpting wildlife is another one of her great loves.
+Recreating the mass, the unusual multi-colors of the Red Rocks in Sedona, the play of light, shadows, and bold compositions on canvas may be Syri’s challenge—but they’re all integral parts of her designs.